-We asked the pros from All Flooring, which pretty much know the ins and outs of any type of flooring, to point out the most important thing to look for when choosing a mop.
-They advise to always choose the one that has a metal hinge mechanism and handles as plastic counterparts are not quite reliable.
-They also shared a recipe for creating a homemade wood floor cleaner.
+We asked the pros from All Flooring, which know the ins and outs of any flooring, to point out the most important thing to look for when choosing a mop.
+They advise to always choose the one that has a metal hinge mechanism and handles as plastic counterparts are not reliable.
+They also shared a recipe for creating a home-made wood floor cleaner.

 There are three types of brooms: corn, push, and synthetic:

-The natural bristles in corn brooms are what makes them an all-in-one solution for the sweeping tasks around the house.
+The natural bristles in corn brooms make them an all-in-one solution for the sweeping tasks around the house.
 When you combine a corn broom with a dustpan, there is nothing that can stop you.
-Thanks to their bristles, corn brooms do a great job when cleaning areas which are known to hold dirt, such as concrete or brick surfaces.
+Thanks to their bristles, corn brooms do an outstanding job when cleaning areas that hold dirt, such as concrete or brick surfaces.
 Also, they are flexible enough to clean corners and tight spaces.

-Tip: When your broom starts aging, trim the bristles an inch to restore their initial state.
+Tip: When your broom ages, trim the bristles an inch to restore their initial state.